 Having cash reserves stabilizes your emotions and you will ride the storm and carry on.

-It’s not about the amount, it’s about the habit of saving.
+Initially, it’s not about the amount, it’s about the habit of saving.
 Starting somewhere is better than never starting at all.
+You build from there.

 How to Build Cash Reserves

 One example is to save 10% of your income each month and at the end of 3 months accelerate your savings by another 10%.
 If 10% is too much right now, start with 5%.
 Just start somewhere!

 3 months establishes a habit and 10% is about the threshold of what we can handle at a time.
 If you continued this, after 2 years this amount will double and double again after 4 years and so on.

 If you use an automatic direct debit facility to another account, then it takes the emotion out of the ‘doing’.
 The money in this account is to be kept separately, and becomes your cushion.
 A base for your new ‘savings account’.
 You are now paying yourself first!

 Once you have a solid cushion, (step by step process explained in my book) The Art of Building Wealth only then, is it time to invest 🙂

 One of Buffett’s saying’s, is that he prefers to “buy a wonderful company at a fair price than a fair company at a wonderful price.”
 While it’s true that stocks tend to increase in value over time, there’s no mistaking Buffett’s preference for finding a good deal.